 It was impressive.

 Lastly, there was a laundry room with washers and dryers on the first level.
-So, on my last full day, I caught up on my laundry here.
+So, on my last full day, I caught up on my laundry.

-Each load was $3.25, and the machines took quarters.
-The machines were not updated to take a credit card like most resorts these days.
+Each load was $3.25, and the machines take quarters.
+Unfortunately, the machines were not updated to take a credit card like most resorts these days.

-However, a machine provided change in the laundry room, and I brought my detergent.
+However, a change machine was available in the laundry room, and I brought my detergent.

 Related: Hyatt Regency Grand Cypress Review

-But everything costs more when you stay at a more expensive resort.
+But everything costs more when you stay at an expensive resort.
 And that’s why sometimes we have to stay somewhere more affordable.

 Wrapping things up, there are two significant items that I’ve yet to mention that are definitely worth your consideration.
-First, there are no parking fees or resort fees at this Flamingo Crossings TownePlace Suites.
+First, there are no parking or resort fees at the TownePlace Suites at Flamingo Crossings.

 Ultimately, if you plan to spend a few days in the Disney Parks and don’t mind the pets, the TownePlace Suites at Flamingo Crossings will probably work well for you.

 You can’t beat the location, ability to prepare a few meals, and reasonable price.
-However, don’t expect it to be a five-star resort, and remember it’s not breaking the budget.
+However, don’t expect it to be a five-star resort.
+Remember, it’s not breaking the budget, and there’s that free breakfast.

-For more information about staying off-property at Disney World, you might be interested in reading our list of the best off-site resorts near Disney World.
+For more information about this specific location, you might enjoy browsing the list of hotels at Flaming Crossings.
+Also, you might be interested in reading our list of the best off-site resorts near Disney World.

 As far as planning goes, you might enjoy these other reviews: